morse-simulator/morse/doc/morse/user/communication_services.rst

 Available services
 ------------------

-- ``distance_and_view`` takes two robot names in parameter and returns, if the two robots exists, a tuple with the distance between the two robots, and a boolean representing the direct visibility between these two robots.
+- ``distance_and_view`` takes two robot names as parameters and returns, if the two robots exist, a tuple with the distance between the two robots, and a boolean representing the direct visibility between these two robots.

 Examples